mr-manuel/venus-os_dbus-mqtt-grid/README.md

 ### Purpose

-The script emulates a physical Grid Meter in Venus OS.
-It gets the MQTT data from a subscribed topic and publishes the information on the dbus as the service `com.victronenergy.grid.mqtt_grid` with the VRM instance `31`.
+The script emulates a physical Grid/Genset/AC Load Meter in Venus OS.
+It gets the MQTT data from a subscribed topic and publishes the information on the dbus as the service `com.victronenergy.grid.mqtt_grid`, `com.victronenergy.genset.mqtt_genset` or `com.victronenergy.acload.mqtt_acload` with the VRM instance `31`.

 It also supports the Tasmota-SmartMeter format.